 Born in 1963, Rob Andrew was educated at Barnard Castle School, County Durham, where he was a contemporary of Rory Underwood.
 He then went on to Cambridge University where he became a double blue, not only playing rugby for the university but captaining the cricket side.
 Rob was a star player for Wasps, Newcastle, England, and the British & Irish Lions.
 After retiring from playing he went on to be Director of Rugby for Newcastle and then Director of Elite Rugby at the RFU.
 He is currently the CEO of Sussex County Cricket Club.

-Sophie now lives happily in London and is the Chief Executive of a National Charity.
-She served as National Chair of Samaritans between 2008-2011 and was subsequently recognised as Voluntary Sector Achiever of the Year in the Women in Public Life Awards.
+Sophie Andrews now lives happily in London and is the Chief Executive of The Silver Line, a 24-hour helpline for senior citizens in the UK.
+Sophie served as National Chair of Samaritans between 2008-2011 and was subsequently recognised as Voluntary Sector Achiever of the Year in the Women in Public Life Awards.

 In December 2012, Middlesbrough born James Arthur won the X Factor and his debut single Impossible became the biggest winner's song of all time.
 After a two year break, in 2016 James made a triumphant return with his single Say You Won't Let Go which went on to become a smash hit around the world, reaching No. 1 on the Official UK Singles Chart, No. 1 on the Radio Airplay Chart in the USA, and picking up over 1.5 billion sales and streams globally.
 The album Back From The Edge followed, topping the Official Albums Chart in the UK, with global sales of over 1 million.
 Earlier this year, James was nominated for two awards at the prestigious BRIT Awards 2017 and went on to sell out multiple tours worldwide.
 Back to the Boy is James' first book.
 For more info on James, check out www.jamesarthurofficial.com.